-- Visit the Rio Tinto Naturescape - a place for children to connect with the environment
+- Visit Rio Tinto Naturescape Kings Park - a place for children to connect with the natural environment

 - Enjoy the range of summer events and festivities

-- Enjoy a Free Guided Walk with the Kings Park Guides
+- Enjoy a Free Guided Walk with the volunteer Kings Park Guides

 - Enjoy the flora and fauna including wildflowers and over 70 bird species

-- Indulge in a spot of retail therapy at the Aspects of Kings Park gallery
+- Indulge in a spot of retail therapy at Aspects of Kings Park Gallery Shop

-- Climb all 101 steps of the spiraling DNA Tower for spectacular views
+- Climb all 101 steps of the spiralling DNA Tower for spectacular views

 The Western Australian Botanic Garden

-Nearly two thirds of the Kings Park is natural bushland containing 319 species of native plants and around 80 bird species.
+Nearly two thirds of the Kings Park is natural bushland containing 326 species of native plants and over 70 bird species.
 The balance of Kings Park is made up of superbly cultivated gardens and open recreational areas.
 For Western Australians and for visitors, Kings Park and Botanic Garden is a place of inspiration, relaxation, recreation and wonder.

 The Botanic Gardens and Parks Authority manages Kings Park and Botanic Garden in accordance with the Kings Park and Botanic Garden Management Plan, to ensure the conservation of native biological diversity and cultural heritage icons, while providing for the diverse range of visitor interests.